JiaweiLiUCI/JiaweiLiUCI.github.io/index.md

 - Passion: Karate
 - Musical instrument i.e., finger style guitar

-He is extremely passionate about Martial Arts such as Karate and Taekwondo, please feel free to DM him on instagram if you have the same passion.
+He is extremely passionate about Martial Arts such as Karate and Taekwondo.

 <br>